-Level III Level II Level I ^ 01 0 The teacher consistently The teacher inconsistently The teacher inadequately demonstrates an demonstrates demonstrates understanding of the understanding of understanding of curriculum, subject curriculum, subject curriculum, subject content, pedagogical content, pedagogical content, pedagogical knowledge, and the needs knowledge, and student knowledge and student of students by providing needs, or lacks fluidity in needs, or does not use the relevant learning using the knowledge in knowledge in practice. experiences. practice.
-Level III is the expected level of performance.
-The teacher consistently demonstrates an understanding of the curriculum, subject content, pedagogical knowledge, and the needs of students by providing relevant learning The teacher consistently demonstrates an understanding of the curriculum, subject content, pedagogical knowledge, and the needs of students by providing relevant learning The teacher inconsistently demonstrates understanding of curriculum, subject content, pedagogical knowledge, and student needs, or lacks fluidity in using the knowledge in
+Level IV Level III Level II Level I In addition to meeting the Level III is the expected level requirements for Level III of performance.
+The teacher continually The teacher consistently The teacher inconsistently The teacher inadequately demonstrates extensive demonstrates an demonstrates demonstrates content and pedagogical understanding of the understanding of understanding of knowledge, enriches the curriculum, subject curriculum, subject curriculum, subject curriculum, and guides content, pedagogical content, pedagogical content, pedagogical others in enriching the knowledge, and the needs knowledge, and student knowledge and student curriculum.
+(Teachers rated of students by providing needs, or lacks fluidity in needs, or does not use the as Level IV continually seek ways relevant learning using the knowledge in knowledge in practice. to serve as role models or teacher leaders.) experiences. practice.